WCTX: Programming

-In addition to the MyNetworkTV schedule, syndicated programming on WCTX includes TMZ on TV, Family Feud, Judge Judy, Rachael Ray, and Extra, among others.
-WCTX is also a secondary ABC affiliate, airing that network's programs when WTNH is unable to do so due to extended breaking news coverage or a local special.
+Occasionally as time permits, WCTX may air ABC programs normally seen on WTNH in the event Channel 8 is unable to air them because of extended breaking news coverage or locally produced special programming on that station.

+Currently, WCTX carries LIV Golf through CW Sports.
 WCTX formerly carried Boston Red Sox games syndicated from the "Fox 25 Red Sox Television Network".

 Newscasts

-Since the start of the local marketing agreement with WCTX in 2000, WTNH has been producing a nightly prime time newscast at 10 p.m. on channel 59.
-It has competed right from its April 17, 2000 debut with WTIC-TV's 10 p.m. broadcast, which established itself as the leading prime time newscast in the market since it debuted in 1989.
+Since 2000, WTNH has been producing a nightly prime time newscast at 10 p.m. on channel 59.
+It has competed right from its April 17, 2000, debut with WTIC-TV's 10 p.m. broadcast, which established itself as the leading prime time newscast in the market since it debuted in 1989.
 As of the February 2008 ratings period, WTIC's weeknight newscast was the most watched late evening news broadcast in the market, even gathering more viewership than the 11 p.m. newscasts on Connecticut's Big Three stations.

-In 2005, WCTX began simulcasting the second hour of WTNH's weekday morning show (at 6 a.m.), followed by a third hour from 7 to 8 a.m. that is seen exclusively on WCTX, except for simulcast Good Morning America cut-ins on WTNH.
+In 2005, WCTX began simulcasting the second hour of WTNH's weekday morning show (at 6 am), followed by a third hour from 7 to 8 a.m. that is seen exclusively on WCTX, except for simulcast Good Morning America cut-ins on WTNH.
 The second hour was eventually dropped for an unknown reason.
-The 7 a.m. hour received competition on March 3, 2008 when WTIC launched its own weekday morning newscast.
+The 7 a.m. hour received competition on March 3, 2008, when WTIC launched its own weekday morning newscast.
 On April 26, 2010, WTNH rebranded from News Channel 8 to News 8.
 In addition, WTNH began broadcasting its local newscasts in 16:9 widescreen enhanced definition, with WCTX's newscasts being included in the upgrade.
 On October 4, 2010, WTNH became the third station in the market to begin broadcasting its newscasts in high definition; WCTX's newscasts also made the transition.
 On March 30, 2020, WTNH planned to launch an expansion of WCTX's prime time newscast to the three-hour entirety of prime time on weeknights and 90 minutes on weekends, presumably pushing back MyNetworkTV programming to the graveyard slot in late night, an increasingly common fate for the service.
 This quickly shifted to launching on March 16 instead to provide continuing coverage of the local impact of the COVID-19 pandemic.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:

 Until TheCoolTV was added on WCTX-DT2 in 2010 (which was subsequently dropped on July 15, 2013), the subchannel aired a 24-hour live feed of WTNH's regional weather radar called the "SkyMax Doppler Network".
 Justice Network aired on WCTX-DT3 from February 2016 until March 2018, when WTIC-TV added it on its DT4 subchannel.
 WCTX additionally carries live sports events of local interest from Sinclair's Stadium.